 Get exclusive member benefits & effect social change.
 Join Today

-Women who drink alcohol during pregnancy can give birth to babies with fetal alcohol spectrum disorders (sometimes known as FASD).
+Women who drink alcohol during pregnancy can give birth to babies with fetal alcohol spectrum disorders, sometimes known as FASDs.
 FASD is the umbrella term for a range of disorders.
 These disorders can be mild or severe and can cause physical and mental birth defects.
-Types of FASD include:
+Types of FASDs include:

 FAS is a severe form of the condition.
 People with FAS may have problems with their vision, hearing, memory, attention span, and abilities to learn and communicate.
 While the defects vary from one person to another, the damage is often permanent.